-Until and including December 31, 2023, the Tribe is entitled to operate up to a total of one thousand eight hundred (1,800) Gaming Devices pursuant to the conditions set forth in section 3.0 and sections 4.2 through and including section 5.3.
-Effective January 1, 2024, the Tribe is entitled to operate up to a total of two thousand two hundred fifty (2,250) Gaming Devices pursuant to the conditions set forth in section 3.0 and sections 4.2 through and including section 5.3.
+The Tribe is entitled to operate up to a total of one thousand two hundred (1,200) Gaming Devices pursuant to the conditions set forth in section 3.0 and sections 4.2 through and including section 5.2.

 Sec.
 4.2.
-Authorized Gaming Facilities.
+Authorized Gaming Facilities

-The Tribe may establish and operate not more than two (2) Gaming Facilities and engage in Class III Gaming only on eligible Indian lands held in trust for the Tribe that are located within the boundaries of the Tribe's reservation and certain trust lands, as those boundaries exist and on which Class III Gaming may lawfully be conducted under IGRA as of the execution date of this Compact, as legally described in, and represented on the maps at Appendix A hereto.
-The Tribe may combine and operate in its Gaming Facilities any forms and kinds of gaming permitted under law, except to the extent limited under IGRA, this Compact, or the Tribe's Gaming Ordinance.
+The Tribe may establish and operate not more than three (3) Gaming Facilities and engage in Class III Gaming only on eligible Indian lands held in trust for the Tribe that are located within the boundaries of the Tribe's reservation and certain trust lands as those boundaries exist and on which Class III Gaming may lawfully be conducted under IGRA as of the execution date of this Compact as described in and represented on the map at Appendix A hereto.
+The Tribe retains the right to acquire additional eligible Indian lands under IGRA and, subject to the provisions of section 15.0, to request negotiation of an amendment to this Compact to authorize Class III Gaming on the subsequently acquired eligible Indian lands.
+The Tribe may combine and operate in each Gaming Facility any forms and kinds of gaming permitted under law, except to the extent limited under IGRA, this Compact, or the Tribe's Gaming Ordinance.